 – It is difficult to isolate the contribution of these tax-rate changes to the subsequent performance of utility stocks.

-- But the relative performance of the sector was consistent in these three cases with changes in the rate of taxation of dividends relative to capital gains.
+– The relative performance of the sector was consistent in these three cases with changes in the rate of taxation of dividends relative to capital gains.

-- It is not a given, though, that utilities will underperform following the scheduled increase in dividend taxes in 2011.
+– It is not a given that utilities will underperform following the scheduled increase in dividend taxes in 2011.

 “It appears to us, therefore, that the market has already capitalized in utility stock prices the impact of the scheduled increase in dividend tax rates.
 This suggest that there may be upside to utility valuations if Congress were to extend the current dividend tax rate, or pass legislation to raise the dividend tax rate to 20%, as proposed by the Obama administration,” he concludes.

 In these cases, Wynne adds, the historical relationship between utilities and Treasuries implies that the valuation of utilities could rise significantly.